RNTR/RenterApp/README.md

 ## Tests

 The RNTR backend was developed via TDD using Mocha and Chai.
-To run all unit and end-to-end API tests:
+To run the test suite:
 - $ createdb RNTR_test
 - $ npm test